gis3w/resources/README.md

 * [Algorithm Visualizer](http://jasonpark.me/AlgorithmVisualizer/) - Algorithm Visualizer
 * [HEAD](https://github.com/joshbuchea/HEAD) - A list of everything that could go in the <head> of your document.
 * [Ngrok]()https://ngrok.com/) - Secure tunnels to localhost. ”I want to expose a local server behind a NAT or firewall to the internet.”
+* [portr](https://github.com/amalshaji/portr) - Portr is a tunnel solution that allows you to expose local http, tcp or websocket connections to the public internet.
+It utilizes SSH remote port forwarding under the hood to securely tunnel connections.
+(Ngrok opensource)

 ## DataBase utilities
 *Usefull database utilities*